Facebook

 Powered Mop

-Powered mops, or electrical mops, use a bit more power to clean your floors more thoroughly.
+Powered or electrical mops use more power to clean your floors more thoroughly.

 While you could opt for the best steam mop, the amount of hot water doesn’t work for all floor types, so this is a good compromise.
-Yours may be electrical in the sense that it uses spinning heads to bust out stains, or that it uses a vibrating head to thoroughly clean the floors.
+Yours may be electrical in the sense that it uses spinning heads to bust out stains or that it uses a vibrating head to clean the floors thoroughly.
 Or maybe, yours is a robot mop!

 Pros